Vidiprinter: Implementation

-The BBC and Sky Sports show a vidiprinter during their scores and results programmes.
+The BBC and Sky Sports show a vidiprinter during their scores and results programmes and can pick and choose which competitions they wish viewers to see on any given day.

 On Saturdays, their vidiprinters appear at the start of the 3 pm kick-offs until just after 5 pm when all the results are in.
 However, on the Saturdays when international fixtures are taking place, the BBC does not show a football scores programme.
+Sky also shows its vidiprinter when the lunchtime games are taking place - ie between 12.30 pm and 2.30 pm.

 Both also show their vidiprinter when a lot of midweek games are being played.
 Since 1998 Sky Sports has broadcast a midweek version of Soccer Saturday, Soccer Special, and the vidiprinter is on screen from 7:45 pm until around 9:45 pm, although it can appear for extended periods depending on the games taking place that night.
 Since 2007 the BBC has also shown a midweek edition of its scores service called Midweek Final Score although the programme is a text and graphics service with audio coming from BBC Radio 5 Live.
 Both channels produce editions of their scores programmes on Boxing Day and New Year's Day as a full set of English games (plus Scottish games on Boxing Day) take place on these bank holiday afternoons.

-BBC Scotland broadcasts its own Saturday afternoon results programme, Sportscene Results, and the vidiprinter is onscreen from the start of the programme until the start of the classified results at just after 5 pm.
+Until 2026 BBC Scotland had broadcast its own Saturday afternoon results programme and, as with Final Score, the vidiprinter was onscreen from the start of the programme until the classified results are read out.
+However the 2026/27 season has not seen any kind of scores service from BBC Scotland, and now viewers in Scotland see Final Score.

-Until 2020, neither broadcaster produced a regular football scores service on Sundays even though all of the top Premier League clashes now happen on Sundays, as well as other notable games and almost all of the women’s football programmes.
-The only exception was the final day of the Premier League season due to the final set of fixtures being played on a Sunday.
-However after the BBC regained the rights for the FA Cup in 2014–15, a Sunday edition was broadcast for a few seasons on the weekends of the first and second rounds of the competition with the vidiprinter seen on-screen when the FA Cup games are in progress and in late 2020, Sky Sports News Sunday afternoon coverage, which airs between 12noon and 6pm and focusses on all of the day's sport as well as the afternoon's football, began displaying the vidiprinter throughout the programme.
+Until 2020, neither broadcaster produced a regular football scores service on Sundays, despite all the top Premier League clashes, other notable games and almost all of the women’s football programmes taking place on Sundays.
+The only exception was the final day of the Premier League season due to the final set of fixtures being played on a Sunday, when all ten games start at the same time - the only time of the season that this happens.
+However after the BBC regained the rights for the FA Cup in 2014–15, a Sunday edition was broadcast for a few seasons on the weekends of the first and second rounds of the competition with the vidiprinter seen on-screen when the FA Cup games were in progress, and in late 2020, Sky Sports News's Sunday afternoon coverage, which aired between 12noon and 6 pm, which in 2025 became Soccer Sunday and airs between just before 2 pm until 6 pm, shows the vidiprinter on screen throughout the programme, and the information shown also includes information from five European leagues.